Helping teachers implement Digital Technologies

 Evaluation considerations is concerned with how we factor the intended and unintended impacts of our solutions into our designs and implementation strategies.

-Human-computer interaction describes the considerations and design decisions we make when building interfaces to digital systems.
+Evaluate designs describes the considerations and design decisions we make when designing digital systems.

-Challenges are plugged and unplugged classroom ready resources created by the ACA to teach Digital Technologies.
-Online challenges have problem marking and a teacher dashboard, available free for Australian students in years 3-8.
+Challenges are online and unplugged classroom ready resources created by Grok Academy to teach Digital Technologies.
+Online challenges have problem marking and a teacher analytics dashboard.

-Printables, posters, unplugged activities and other resources you can use in your classroom!
+Teacher resources and other activities you can use in your classroom!